dexiouz/Notes/Install-react-native-cli/How to install reactnative.md

 To install react native on linux you must have node and npm installed.

-This how-to assumes you already have the Android SDK installed.
+This "tutorial" assumes you already have the Android SDK installed.

+Let's start:

 ## Update your PC
 ```
 $ sudo apt update